 Dates given indicate the year(s) when Travis did his design work.
-The golf course construction was, in many instances, completed later.
+On several occasions, the golf course construction was completed later.
 Where possible, we have included original designers of those courses listed as a “redesign” or “consultations”.
 In addition, where information is available, the listing will include architects who did remodeling/renovation/restoration work subsequent to Travis’s work.
 Our intent is to provide a comprehensive architectural history of each course.
 Given the nature of this task, it is a work-in-progress that will change as new information is found.
-We invite your comments that will assist in fine-tuning, and expanding, our course listings.
+We invite your comments that will assist in fine-tuning and expanding, our course listings.

-Key: 18-hole courses unless otherwise noted; (r) – Redesign/remodel; FKA – Formerly Known As; NLE – No Longer Exists; LKA – Later Known As; NC – Never constructed; * – Need documentation to confirm)
+Key: 18-hole courses unless otherwise noted; (r) – Redesign/remodel; rest0–Restoration work designed to return Travis features; FKA – Formerly Known As; NLE – No Longer Exists; LKA – Later Known As; NC – Never constructed; * – Need documentation to confirm)

 1899 — Ekwanok Country Club (assisted John Duncan Dunn) Manchester, VT.
-1948 – Donald Ross, Consultation for course improvements;1956 – Robert Trent Jones, Recommendations for remodeling of a few holes;1958-1980- Geoffrey Cornish, Remodeling/renovation of several holes;1998 – Bruce Hepner, of Renaissance Golf, Restoration/renovation of bunkers, tees, rebuild 11th green, etc.
+1948 – Donald Ross, Consultation for course improvements; 1956 – Robert Trent Jones, Recommendations for remodeling of a few holes; 1958-1980- Geoffrey Cornish, Remodeling/renovation of several holes; 1998 to present – Bruce Hepner, of Renaissance Golf, Restoration/renovation of bunkers, tees, rebuild 11th green, etc.

 1901 — (r) Flushing Country Club (FKA Flushing Golf Club), (with John Duncan Dunn) Flushing, LI, NY Originally designed by Tom Bendelow in 1897.
-(NLE) (Added note: A March 4, 1897 NY Sun article reports that Travis and Bendelow designed the original course.
-No other documentation has been found to verify that report.)
+(Added note: A March 4, 1897 NY Sun article reports that Travis and Bendelow designed the original course.
+No other documentation has been found to confirm this report.)
+(NLE)

-1908 — (r) Essex County Country Club, Manchester, MA — (With John Duncan Dunn) Original designer unknown.
+1908 — (r) Essex County Club, (With John Duncan Dunn) Manchester, MA.
+Original designer unknown.

 1911-12 — (r) Philadelphia Country Club (NLE) Philadelphia, PA.
 According to an article in the April 14, 1912 Philadelphia Inquirer, the Green Committee of the Philadelphia CC decided their course needed “stiffening” and “took the bull by the horns and got Walter J. Travis to run over to this city.
 With E.K.
 Bispham and other members of the Green Committee, Travis went carefully over the course and later a conference was held and plans for changing the course were adopted.
 As a result, where one pit was you will find five now in some places…..The changes are such that while the course will not be available for championship matches until next year, it will not interfere with the members playing.”